bhm/Obsqr-Elevated/README.markdown

 obsqr is a fast and lightweight QR scanner application for Android.

+### Changes from 2.5

+* Updates from original.
+* Initial changes to lower the permssions and start Escalated version

 ### Changes from 2.4

 * minSdkVersion escalated to 5